 How often should I get tested for STDs if I’m not in a relationship?

-If you’re not currently sexually active but have been in the past, you should get tested, even if you got tested immediately after your last sexual encounter or relationship.
-Viruses can sometimes take months to show up as a positive result on certain tests, so it’s good to be tested after you haven’t been sexually active in a while.
+If you’re not currently sexually active but have been in the past, you should get tested even if you got tested immediately after your last sexual encounter or relationship.
+Viruses can sometimes take months to show up as a positive result on certain tests.
+It’s good to be tested after you haven’t been sexually active in a while.

 It’s also a good idea to get tested if you’re currently having casual sex with at least one partner.
 Ideally, you would have gotten tested before having sex with your partner(s), and they would have done the same, but that’s not always the way it happens.
 Getting tested once a year might be too infrequent if you’re someone who is likely to have more than one new partner in the course of that year, especially if you’re not practicing safer sex while doing so.